tramitit/guides/en/austria/visa_application.md

 categories:
 - Austria
 date: '2024-06-07'
-description: Learn how to apply for a Job Seeker visa in Austria, including required documents, procedures, and tips.
-Ideal for those seeking work and migration in Austria.
+description: Learn the step-by-step process for applying for a long-stay Job Seeker visa in Austria, including required documents and important details.
 draft: false
-meta_title: 'Applying for an Austria Job Seeker Visa: Step-by-Step Guide'
+meta_title: Complete Guide to Austria Job Seeker Visa Application Process
-title: 'Applying for an Austria Job Seeker Visa: Step-by-Step Guide'
+title: Complete Guide to Austria Job Seeker Visa Application Process
 translationKey: austria-visa_application
 ---

 ## Description
 ### What is it?